uniquepointer/your-first-yed/README.md

 Now we can just type `meta-x` then `quit` to exit, if you want to save, simply type `write-buffer`.
 Orrrrrr just `ctrl-x ctrl-s` followed by `ctrl-x ctrl-c` to accomplish the same.

+#### Simple tips
+* You might want to set the variable truecolor before `ypm` plugin loads so you get 24 bit color support.
+  * You do so by putting `set truecolor "yes"` in the first line

 ## More?
 Maybe later, this is just a quick little something I wanted to write to get started.